drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/B1/Allowable-Uses.md

 | 12  | Tuas                     | [A12](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/Industrial/A12---Tuas.pdf)                |
 | 13  | Ubi                      | [A13](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/Industrial/A13---Ubi.pdf)                 |

-Table 2: List of Specified Areas where no new temporary workers’ dormitories and increase in number of workers for existing dormitories are allowed
+Table 2: List of Specified Areas where no new temporary workers' dormitories and increase in number of workers for existing dormitories are allowed

 | No. | Area          | Plan                                                                                                              |
 | --- | ------------- | ----------------------------------------------------------------------------------------------------------------- |